MamyAndriamandamina/SMS-Notification-using-OSISoft-PI-SDK/MANUAL.md

 <p>To run this application, you just need to schedule and run the 2 vbs applications, they will  invoke 2 main method in our .netframework application.</p>
 <p>Please consider about 1 minute time interval between them.</p>
 <h2>Monitoring</h2>
-<p>Please Check your PIPointSnapshot table to see the latest value in PI System,</p>
+<p>Please Check your PIPointSnapshot table to see the latest value from your PI System.</p>
-<p>Please Check your PISmsQueueList table to status of your notification,</p>
+<p>Please Check your PISmsQueueList table to status of your notification.</p>
 <p>That's it! good luck!</p>